 If your Thanksgiving Day tends to be one that bogs down half of the family with meal prep and clean up and the other half lands on the couch, you may appreciate these ideas for stepping outside of your traditional Thanksgiving box.
 Your entire family will enjoy the day and the new memories you make with these fun ideas.

-Here are some ways to get out and about and make some non-food, non-TV related memories.
+Here are some ways to get kids outside and about and make some non-food, non-TV related memories.

 Take a family photo.